8 Tips for Your College Admissions Personal Statement

 Tip #3: Tell a Compelling Story

-College admissions committee insights tell us that a compelling story can significantly enhance the relatability and memorability of an application.
+College admissions committee insights tell us that a compelling story can significantly increase the relatability and memorability of an application.
 Admissions officers often look for essays that provide a window into a student’s personality, values, and resilience, rather than just a list of achievements.

-Craft your personal statement like a story, with a clear beginning, middle, and end.
-Engage your readers by creating a narrative that flows smoothly and keeps them interested.
+You should write your personal statement like a story, with a clear beginning, middle, and end.
+Engage your readers by creating a narrative that flows smoothly and keeps them interested– but remember, this won’t happen on the first draft!
+Almost all great essays go through 8-10 rounds of revisions!
+Still, try to use descriptive language and sensory details to paint a vivid picture.
+Allow the reader to experience your story alongside you.

 Tip #4: Highlight your Passion and Motivation